 Income Requirements for Virginia’s EITC

-The total adjusted gross income for your entire family must be below federal poverty guidelines or the U.S. Department of Health and Human Services Poverty Guidelines to qualify for Virginia’s low income credit.
-This includes you, your spouse and your dependents if they earn income, even if they do not have to file their own tax returns.
-Income requirements are based on the number of dependent exemptions you claim on your return, including your personal exemption:
+Your family's total adjusted gross income (AGI) must fall below federal poverty guidelines or the U.S. Department of Health and Human Services Poverty Guidelines to qualify for Virginia’s low income credit.
+Your family includes you, your spouse, and your dependents if they earn income, even if they don't have to file their own tax returns.

 Other Requirements for Virginia’s Low Income Credit

-You cannot claim this credit if another taxpayer, such as your parent, claims you as a dependent on his tax return.
-If you’re married, only one spouse can claim the CLI if they file separate married returns.
+You can't claim this credit if another taxpayer, such as your parent, claims you as a dependent on their tax return.
+Only one spouse can claim the CLI if they file separate married returns.

-You cannot claim the credit if you, your spouse or any of your dependents claim certain other exemptions or deductions on your tax return, including:
+You can't claim the credit if you, your spouse, or any of your dependents claim certain other exemptions or deductions on their tax returns, including: